 - a.
 Do not add water to the drill hole. - b.
 Clean the bit flutes regularly while drilling. - c.
-Back the bit out of the hole often during drilling, especially when drilling deep holes. - d.
+To help remove debris, back the bit out of the hole often during drilling, especially when drilling deep holes. - d.
 Grease the bit shank and bit holder and keep the shank end of the bit dust and debris free. - e.
 Use the shortest bit practical. - f.
 When drilling deep holes, work in stages, use a short bit for the beginning of the hole, then change to a longer bit.